ericjang96/FoodWatch/README.md

 **APK location**: FoodWatch/app/build/outputs/apk

 You shouldn't need a local installation of Gradle as the wrapper will install it for you on your first "gradlew" command.

+### Note:
+There are differences between the release version and debug version of this app:
+ 1. Some messages are only logged on the debug build
+ 2. The list of inspections for restaurants in the debug build are ordered from oldest to newest (as opposed to newest to oldest in the release build).
+This was done so that integration tests can verify the inspection without dealing with NestedScrollView and Espresso issues.
+It was an issue to have the newest inspection at the top because the top element can be updated.
+The tests need the top element to be the same inspection item each time, so the oldest inspection is at the top now.